ApamaCommunity/apama-vscode-extensions/README.md

 * apamaHome contains the path to the installation directory of the version you wish to use.
 * DebugHost is the default host for a correlator started for debug (allowing remote instance).
 * DebugPort is the default port for a correlator started for debug.
-* LangserverType is a dropdown that controls the LSP for vscode, it can be local (starts and attaches), remote (attaches) or disabled.
+* LangserverType is a dropdown that controls the LSP for vscode, it can be local (starts and attaches) or disabled.
   * Langserver.Host is the host that vscode should connect to the Langserver on.
   * Langserver.Port is the port the Langserver is running on.
   * Langserver.MaxErrors is the maximum number of diagnostics that should be returned by the LSP (INACTIVE)